prebid/prebid.github.io/dev-docs/activity-controls.md

 Activity control rules in Prebid.js can be created by two main sources:

 * Publisher `setConfig({allowActivities})` as in the examples shown here.
-When set this way, rules are consider the highest priority value of 1.
+When set this way, rules are considered the highest priority value of 1.
 * Modules can set activity control rules, e.g. [usersync](/dev-docs/publisher-api-reference/setConfig.html#setConfig-Configure-User-Syncing), [bidderSettings](/dev-docs/publisher-api-reference/bidderSettings.html), the [GPP](/dev-docs/modules/consentManagementGpp.html) or [GDPR](/dev-docs/modules/gdprEnforcement.html) modules.
 Rules set by modules have a less urgent priority of 10.

 When rules are processed, they are sorted by priority, and all rules of the same priority are considered to happen at the same time.
 The details:

 1. The highest rule priority is 1
 2. There's no defined lowest priority other than MAXINT
 3. Default priority for rules defined with setConfig is 1.
-Default priority for other rules is 10.
+The default priority for other rules is 10.
 4. When processing, group the rules by priority
 5. Then, in descending order of priority:
-    1. If any rule that matching the condition defines `allow: false`, the activity is DENIED.
+    1. If any rule that matches the condition defines `allow: false`, the activity is DENIED.
     2. Otherwise, if at least one rule that matches the condition defines `allow: true`, the activity is ALLOWED.
-    3. If any rule matched, break out of the priority loop.
+    3. If any rule matches, break out of the priority loop.
-6. If none of rules match, and the activity defines `default: false`, the activity is DENIED.
+6. If none of the rules match, and the activity defines `default: false`, the activity is DENIED.
 7. Otherwise, the activity is ALLOWED.

 So this means that when `priority` is omitted from `allowActivities` configuration, it acts as an override over other control mechanisms.
 For example: